Alphonce9m/spurmount-investment-/README.md

-# Spurmount Trading & Investment Wholesalers
+# Spurmount Trading & Investments Wholesalers

 ## 🚀 Project Overview

-Spurmount Trading & Investment is a premier wholesale platform specializing in dry foodstuffs, including grains, cereals, pulses, spices, and other non-perishable food items.
+Spurmount Trading & Investments is a premier wholesale platform specializing in dry foodstuffs, including grains, cereals, pulses, spices, and other non-perishable food items.
 This platform connects bulk buyers with quality suppliers in the food industry.

 ## 📋 Table of Contents
 - [Features](#-features)